Sadna-Market/Market/README.md

 }
 }

+addOwner -
-addOwner - object with key : "email of grantor" , value : object with key: "store name" ,value: arry of emails of new owners
+owners we want to add to the system object with key : "email of grantor" , value : object with key: "store name" ,value: arry of emails of new owners

 "u2@gmail.com": {